 - Michelle Kapolowicz, Otolaryngology

-- Ron Sahyouni, Biomedical Engineering and MD/PhD program
+- Ron Sahyouni, Biomedical Engineering and MD/PhD Program, UCI

 - Carol Q. Pham, PhD, Anatomy & Neurobiology, UCI

-- Sarah Rotschafer, Postdoctoral Fellow, Neurobiology and Behavior, UCI
+- Sarah Rotschafer, PhD Postdoctoral Fellow, Neurobiology and Behavior, UCI

 - Carolyn McClaskey, PhD, Cognitive Sciences, UCI